jalik/js-pagination-helper/README.md

 ## Introduction

-Pagination is not a complex thing, but it is tedious when you have to repeat the same code everywhere, plus it can be a pain to maintain, so using a helper is the best thing to do if you don't want to waste your time.
+Using a helper class to manage your paginations is the best thing you can do to minimize your code, making it simpler and more readable, with the advantage to reduce the risk of creating bugs by writing your own pagination methods.

+It works nice with any Javascript environment (browser, nodejs) and framework (React, Angular, Vue).

-**This library is tested with unit tests.**
+**This library has been unit tested.**

 ## Creating a pagination helper